We may get commissions for purchases made through links in this post. Thanks for the support! 👍

 How to tell When your Vehicle Needs Alignment

-You can tell that your wheels are misaligned if your steering wheel is off-center when you are driving straight.
-If you are someone who always has to pull on your steering wheel to get the vehicle to go forward in a straight line, you probably should get an alignment.
+You can tell your wheels are misaligned if your steering wheel is off-center when driving straight.
+If you always have to pull on your steering wheel to get the vehicle to go forward in a straight line, you should get an alignment.

 How Often Does your Car Need Alignment?

-When it comes to vehicle alignment, you might be wondering if alignment is performed on all four tires at a go.
+Regarding vehicle alignment, you might wonder if alignment is performed on all four tires simultaneously.
 The answer is yes.
 Most of today’s vehicles (vans, cars, small SUVs) should have a four-wheel alignment.

 It is impossible for vehicles with solid rear axles to align the rear tires; thus, alignment is only done on the front wheels.
 But the rear tires should also be checked for wear.